alex-ly/web-based_auto-grader/README.md

 # web-based_auto-grader
 A web-based auto-grader for the thesis

-To run this website, you must install the following node libraries (using npm install ___):
+To run this website, you must install the following node libraries (using npm install `library name`):
 ```
 express
 formidable